- Indoor and Outdoor

 Yes, there is an onsite restaurant and snacks are available.

-Nottingham Castle has not told us if they are fully wheelchair friendly.
+No, Nottingham Castle is not wheelchair friendly.

 Nottingham Castle has not told us if they are dog friendly.